-Under this alternative, NPS would approve the concept of a hydroelectric generation facility, consisting of several structures, on Bonanza or National Creeks as the main source of electrical power within the NHL.
-Most of these facilities would have to be constructed anew, though if Bonanza Creek is used it may be possible to reuse the existing powerhouse.
+Under this alternative, NPS would undertake construction and operation of a hydroelectric generation facility, consisting of several structures, on Bonanza or National Creeks as the main source of electrical power (as well as water supply) within the NHL.
+Most of these facilities would have to be constructed anew, though NPS intends to place the turbine (Pelton wheel) and generator in the historic Power Plant building.
 Until such time as this could be implemented, NPS would continue to use the diesel generator, which does not fit within the historic context of the area.
 These elements could detract from the character of the cultural landscape at Kennecott if they are not constructed to blend in or resemble structures from the original power facility.
 However, if implemented in a culturally sensitive manner, the restoration of a hydroelectric facility would enhance the integrity of the cultural landscape.

-Improved initial attack capabilities and a new fire suppression system would highly increase the probability of saving structures from fire damage, thus adding beneficial effects to preserving the historic character of the cultural landscape.
+Improved initial attack capabilities and a new fire suppression system would highly increase the probability of saving historic wooden structures from fire damage, thus adding beneficial effects to preserving the historic character of the cultural landscape.
 However, visually intrusive structures associated with the fire suppression system, such as hydrants and water tanks, would detract somewhat from the aesthetics of the cultural landscape.